Hong Kong tycoons named in Macau corruption trial

-HONG KONG Two Hong Kong tycoons have been named in a Macau corruption trial involving a jailed former government official, dealing a further blow to the region's reputation after a series of scandals that have rocked the financial centre of Hong Kong.
+HONG KONG, April 17 Two Hong Kong tycoons have been named in a Macau corruption trial involving a jailed former government official, dealing a further blow to the region's reputation after a series of scandals that have rocked the financial centre of Hong Kong.

-Joseph Lau, chairman of property developer Chinese Estates Holdings (0127.HK), and the chairman of BMA Investment and South China Football Club, Steven Lo, were mentioned in the trial of Ao Man-long, Macau's former secretary for transport and public works.
+Joseph Lau, chairman of property developer Chinese Estates Holdings, and the chairman of BMA Investment and South China Football Club, Steven Lo, were mentioned in the trial of Ao Man-long, Macau's former secretary for transport and public works.

 Ao, who is already serving a 28-year jail term for taking bribes, faced additional charges on Monday of receiving bribes and money laundering, according to a court statement.